If you've missed any parts of this saga, you can catch up with the links below:

 Part 2 (June)

-So, an upside of his continued playing hooky was that I was able to run the Celebration Run 5k in Jacksonville on Independence Day.
+So, an upside of Hubby's continued (unofficial) leave from work was that I was able to run the Celebration Run 5k in Jacksonville on Independence Day.
 It was hot, as always, but nice to just get away for a day and not have to worry about doctors and appointments and labs and pee and meds and, and, and....
 I carried a medium flag this time (not the big boy on the flagpole), and it was better.
 I finished at almost exactly one hour (1:00:19), and I'm fine with that.
 This was cathartic, not athletic.
 Afterward, I hit up Dollar Tree and Walmart for a few things, had delicious cheese curds and custard at Culver's for lunch, then headed home.

 That Friday, he did another round of bloodwork and 24-hour urine collection, prompting Dr. L to change his blood pressure meds.

 He was set to go back to work on July 8th but another round of insomnia showed up and pushed his return back to June 11th, and it was good for a whopping two days.
-More pain showed up and he skipped work on Saturday - Monday (sure made going to Bridge of Lions in St. Augustine much easier, though).
+More pain showed up and he skipped work on Saturday - Monday.
+It sure made going to Bridge of Lions in St. Augustine much easier, though!
+I finished with a better time of 58:00, went up to IKEA then had lunch at Cheddar's, detoured back to Buc-ee's before going home.

 We got his colonoscopy results - one of the polyps that had been removed was a Tubular Adenoma.
 That kind of adenoma could develop into cancer, but they got it before it did, so all is fine, and they want him to come back in 2027.